TAC, Jr. #16

 3) GEORGE REEVES FILMS ON AMC

-Steve Jensen wants to let you know about some George Reeves movies coming up
+Steve Jensen wants to let you know about some George Reeves movies

 in February.